cedar: Optimized and Unified Machine Learning Input Data Pipelines: Optimization and Dynamic Scaling

-The \texttt{Optimizer}'s static pass is designed to select the most performant plan in order to guarantee that accelerators can be maximally utilized.
-Once training begins, the \texttt{Optimizer} also continuously monitors the execution of the \texttt{DataSet} during runtime, auto-tuning the \texttt{Variant} and parallelism of each \texttt{Pipe} in order to minimize the resources required to meet the training job's throughput demands.
-The \texttt{Optimizer} does so by continuously monitoring performance, identifying the bottleneck \texttt{Pipe}, and tuning the \texttt{Pipe} using hill climbing.
+The \texttt{Optimizer}'s static pass is designed to select a high-throughput plan in order to increase the utilization of training accelerators.
+Since \texttt{Clients} independently process samples for its respective training process, each \texttt{Client} runs an \texttt{Scaler} during training to right-size resources to efficiently meet its training process's throughput demands.
+The \texttt{Scaler} continuously monitors performance, identifies the bottleneck \texttt{Pipe}, and tunes its parallelism.

-\systemname continuously traces and reports runtime performance ($\S$\ref{sec:design}).
-To identify the bottleneck, the \texttt{Optimizer} examines the prefetch buffer at the \texttt{DataSet} output.
+As mentioned above, each \texttt{Client} continuously traces and reports runtime metrics during training.
+To identify the bottleneck, the \texttt{Scaler} examines the prefetch buffer at the pipeline output.
 If the buffer length is over a configurable threshold, the input data pipeline is not the bottleneck.
-In this case, the \texttt{Optimizer} selects a random \texttt{Pipe} $p$ with a non-\textit{base} \texttt{Variant} and scales down its parallelism by a unit (e.g., one process).
+In this case, the \texttt{Scaler} selects a random \texttt{Pipe} $p$ with a non-\textit{base} \texttt{Variant} and scales down its parallelism by a unit (e.g., one process).
 Importantly, if the current parallelism of $p$ cannot be further decreased, \systemname will mutate $p$ into the \textit{base} \texttt{Variant} to avoid over-provisioning resources.